 - Written acknowledgment of payment by the claimant.

-If you’re someone responsible for payments in construction you’ll encounter requests or suggestions that lien waivers be notarized.
+If you’re someone responsible for payments in construction you’ll encounter suggestions that lien waivers be notarized.
 Heck, you may even hear from an attorney to get it notarized as a “best practice.”
 This is really common but misguided.

 Unconditional lien waivers in California must contain very specific language warning any signors that it’s unconditional.
 The language includes the following statement: THIS DOCUMENT IS ENFORCEABLE AGAINST YOU IF YOU SIGN IT, EVEN IF YOU HAVE NOT BEEN PAID.